ACP Sessions

 }

-Both setup editors expose this through a dedicated ACP section.
-For Cursor, the UI offers a curated model dropdown plus a custom entry path while still saving only the final drivers.cursor.model string.
+Both setup editors expose this through a dedicated ACP section with one subsection per driver.
+Each driver offers a curated model dropdown plus a custom entry path while still saving only the final drivers.<driver>.model string.

-The Refresh Cursor Models action rebuilds the in-memory model catalog for the current running process and then reloads the ACP form so the dropdown reflects the refreshed list.
-The catalog itself is not written back into goclaw.json.
+The Refresh Cursor Models and Refresh Grok Models actions re-query the corresponding ACP agent and rebuild the in-memory model catalog for the current running process, then reload the ACP form so the dropdowns reflect the refreshed lists.
+The catalogs themselves are not written back into goclaw.json.

 Common Workflow